 Our bylaws provide that the number of directors which shall constitute the whole board shall be fixed from time to time by resolution of the board of directors or by the stockholders at an annual meeting of the stockholders.
-The board of directors is currently comprised of nine directors, though our board of directors has determined that Neal Dempsey and Steven M. Krausz will not stand for re-election at this annual meeting.
-At the time of our 2013 annual meeting, our board of directors will be comprised of seven directors.
+At the time of our 2014 annual meeting, our board of directors will be comprised of seven directors.
 Our certificate of incorporation provides that the board of directors shall be divided into three classes, each consisting of as nearly one-third of the total number of directors as possible.
 Each class of directors serves a three-year term expiring at the annual meeting of stockholders in the year listed in the table below:

-Class II (2013) Class III (2014) Class I (2015) John Cavoores Guv Dubois Craig Conway Clifton Thomas Weatherford Kenneth W. Branson Craig Ramsey Marcus S. Pan
+Class III (2014) Class I (2015) Class II (2016)

+Andrew Brown Paul Lavin John Cavoores

+Craig Conway Marcus S. Ryu Guy Dubois

+Clifton Thomas Weatherford

-Based on the recommendation of the nominating and corporate governance committee (the "NCG committee"), the board of directors has nominated John Cavoores and Guy Dubois for election as Class II directors, each to serve a three-year term that expires at the annual meeting of stockholders in 2016 and until their successors are duly elected and qualified.
-Mr. Dubois is currently serving as a Class II director and Mr. Cavoores is being moved from a Class III director to a Class II director in connection with this annual meeting.
+Based on the recommendation of the nominating and corporate governance committee (the "NCG committee"), the board of directors has nominated Craig Conway, Clifton Thomas Weatherford and Andrew Brown for election as Class III directors, each to serve a three-year term that expires at the annual meeting of stockholders in 2017 and until their successors are duly elected and qualified.
+Messrs.
+Conway, Weatherford and Brown are each currently serving as a Class III director.
 Each of Messrs.
-Cavoores and Dubois has consented to serve for a new term.
+Conway, Weatherford and Brown has consented to serve for a new term

-Directors listed in Class III and Class I above are not being elected this year and will continue in office for the remainder of their terms, as described above, unless such directors resign or their service as directors otherwise ceases in accordance with our certificate of incorporation or bylaws.
+Directors listed in Class I and Class II above are not being elected this year and will continue in office for the remainder of their terms, as described above, unless such directors resign or their service as directors otherwise ceases in accordance with our certificate of incorporation or bylaws.